fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 Now that we know when to pause the timer, how do we pause it?
 Recall that our first iteration did not truly pause the timer.
 Instead, we created and destroyed timers whenever the paused state changed.
-The latest timer instance was destroyed when the timer appeared to pause.
-And a new timer instance was created each time the timer appeared to start.

 Conceptually, this approach is sound and we can use [`switchMap`](https://rxjs-dev.firebaseapp.com/api/operators/switchMap) to do the same thing.
-`switchMap` enables us to change the source of a stream's values.
+`switchMap` changes the source of the values in a stream.
-Each time the source is changed, `switchMap` cancels the previous subscription.
+Each time the source changes, `switchMap` destroys the previous source.

-When the paused condition is `true`, the sources switches from the timer to an Observable that never produces a value.
+When paused, we switch from the timer to an Observable that never produces a value.
-When the pause condition is `false`, the source switches back to a timer.
+When resumed, we switch to a new timer instance.
-We're no longer burdened by managing the timer Subscription.
+And we're no longer burdened by managing the timer Subscription.
-`switchMap` automatically cleans up the timer each time we switch to the paused state.
+`switchMap` destroys the timer each time we switch to the paused state.

 {% highlight javascript %}
 const tick$ = pause$.pipe(